Artistic roller skating

 Artistic roller skaters use either quad or inline skates, though quad skates are more traditional and significantly more common.
 Generally, quad and inline skaters compete in separate events and not against each other.
 Inline figure skating has been included in the world championships since 2002 in Wuppertal, Germany.

 The sport is similar to its counterpart on ice, with some differences in moves, technique, and judging.
 Many ice skaters started in roller skating or vice versa.
 Famous champion ice skaters who once competed in roller skating include Brian Boitano, Tara Lipinski and Marina Kielmann.
 Artistic roller skating is often considered to be more difficult because ice allows the skater to draw a deep edge to push off from when performing jumps such as a Lutz or an Axel and roller skates are heavier than their ice equivalents, making jumping harder.

-Due to the 2022 Russian invasion of Ukraine, World Skate banned Russian and Belarusian athletes and officials from its competitions, and will not stage any events in Russia or Belarus in 2022.
+Due to the 2022 Russian invasion of Ukraine, World Skate banned Russian and Belarusian athletes and officials from its competitions, and did not stage any events in Russia or Belarus in 2022.